 This probably doesn’t surprise anyone who has met me, but my mom is a seriously tough lady.
 She has no problem sending back food if it comes out wrong.
 She will return things to the store in a heartbeat if they’re damaged or don’t work properly.
 And she does not play when the phone or cable company tries to overcharge her.
 So, naturally, when I was growing up, she made me do the same.
 I’m going to lie.
 I hated it at the time.
 But as I’ve grown up, I am so glad that she made me send back my own chicken nuggets.
 In college, I had more than a few friends ask me to return things for them because they were too scared to do it!

 I’m not going to try and tell you that it’s fun to ask for favors or call people out.
 Honestly, it can feel so much easier to just let it go sometimes.
-But I am going to tell you that if you’re going to be a successful person, it is absolutely necessary to be able to tell people what you need from them.
-I think the reason it’s so scary for nice girls to speak up is the fear that people will see you as mean.
+But I am going to tell you that if you’re going to be a successful person, it is absolutely necessary to know how to speak up for yourself.
+I think the reason it’s so scary for nice girls to say something is the fear that people will see you as mean.
 Or that you’ll hurt their feelings.
-Or that it will hurt your relationship with somebody.
+Or that it will ruin your relationship with somebody.
 I want to free you from that.
-It really is possible to get what you want without being mean.
+It really is possible to get what you need without being mean.
 I promise!

 1. If You Want Something, Freaking Ask!

 If you are ever going to get what you need in this world, you are going to have to ask for it.
 It is very rare for people to spontaneously anticipate and fulfill our needs.
 Think about it.
 So, be clear and specific and don’t feel guilty for asking.
 You’re allowed to want things and you are allowed to ask for what you want.
 Unless you make demands or use guilt to manipulate people, it is 100% okay to do this.